-In these special industries, it is undisputed that metal smoothness and strength is a crucial requirement for workpieces, parts, and components.
+In these special industries, it is undisputed that metal smoothness and strength are a crucial requirement for workpieces, parts, and components.

-Some components that repeatedly benefit from this process include turbine blades, jet engines, amongst others.
+Some components that repeatedly benefit from this process include turbine blades, jet engines, among others.

 Indeed, everyone is drawn to the shiny good looks of assets, like a brand new washing machine on the showroom floor or in the prime time television ad.

-From missiles and armaments, personnel delivery vehicles, electronics, aircraft and ships, military manufacturers have been at the forefront of materials development and manufacturing techniques.
+From missiles and armaments, personnel delivery vehicles, electronics, aircraft, and ships, military manufacturers have been at the forefront of material development and manufacturing techniques.

-Many of these manufacturers use Isotropic finishing media on superalloys and other high tech synthetic materials have been produced to meet high stress applications needs.
+Many of these manufacturers use isotropic finishing media on superalloys, and other high-tech synthetic materials have been produced to meet high-stress application needs.

 OEM Custom Metal Finishing:

-Original equipment manufacturers, or OEM’s as they are called, manufacture and supply individual parts, services or assemblies used in their own or another companies’ finished products.
+Original equipment manufacturers, or OEMs as they are called, manufacture and supply individual parts, services, or assemblies used in their own or other companies’ finished products.

-The speed, diversity and logistics of today’s manufacturing environment has made OEM’s a vital link in the supply chain especially for unique, specialty or custom work.
+The speed, diversity, and logistics of today’s manufacturing environment have made OEMs a vital link in the supply chain, especially for unique, specialty, or custom work.

 After the casting is complete, the rough surfaces need to be smoothed and polished to replicate the surfaces of the natural teeth.